redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-3.1/index.md

   - It's just inconvenient to have to deal with HSTS errors on a technician's laptop
   - Normally we might use an internal CA and certificates we control, but we're going to use some publicly-trusted certificates for the sake of your laptops' CA trust bundles

+We're working in pairs here and managing both our VM-based `student#` and our metal-based `metal#` clusters simultaneously here.
+Shoulder-surf one way or another, but don't try to deploy these same things twice.

 In the name of time, we're going to just apply some manifests to do this quickly.
 If both of your clusters are labelled appropriately with `student=#`, we can define a `PlacementRule` for ACM to select those clusters by their labels.

 This `PlacementRule` is defined on the ACM hub, so let's use the web UI to import manifests.
 From the ACM hub interface click the ![Plus button](/assets/images/plus-button.png?style=small "Plus button") icon in the top right.